 I have no excuses for why I waited so long to take this tour – but it’s probably because when I lived in West Vancouver it was so close to home that it didn’t feel exotic enough.
 Was I wrong!

-Day trips in Vancouver – The Sewells sea safari tour goes like this
+The Sewell’s sea safari tour goes like this

 Show up thirty minutes before your tour begins so you can sign all those nasty liability forms.
 Then pull on one of the not so pretty survival suits.
 Even if you’re the fashionista type.
 They’re supposed to act as a life jacket and will help you stay warm…for a while.